-Recent research from leading life insurance provider SunLife has looked at the value of the unpaid work carried out by mums and found that, on average, mums are worth £26,241 a year to the family.
+Research in 2016 by leading life insurance provider SunLife looks at the value of the unpaid work carried out by mums and found that, on average, mums are worth £26,241 a year to the family.
 The figure rises to £29,812 for stay at home mums.

 With these significant figures in mind, it is concerning that the study also shows that more than two in five mums have no life insurance.
 This figure rises to nearly two thirds for stay at home mums.